patterns-app/patterns-devkit/README.md

 | inferred is missing non-nullable fields from nominal                                                    | " "                                       | exception is raised                                                                                                                                       | exception is raised                                        |
 | inferred field has datatype mismatch with nominal field definition (eg string in a nominal float field) | " "                                       | realized schema is downcast to inferred datatype (and warning issued if `WARN_ON_DOWNCAST`).
 If `FAIL_ON_DOWNCAST` is set, an exception is raised instead | exception is raised                                        |

-## Snapflow Module and Function development
+## Snapflow Module and DataFunction development

 The recommended way to build your own reusable snapflow components is to create a snapflow `module` as a standalone python package.
 This